patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 And have completed all the Views to import in the Admin and Customer folder.

 2023-10-30 1509:
+Cleaned the project, then Build the project.
 Beginning Part 2 - creating the DB.
 Changed all the packages frameworks to version 5.0.17.
 Run the project - no issues

+Replace the text that was next to the connection string to the local DB with: Database=PatriciasBookStore In the PM: add-migration AddDefaultIdentityMigration - error occured have to change the default to PatriciasBooks.DataAccess Where the console is, there is a bar that says 'Default project: PatriciasBookStore', click the drop down and click PatriciasBooks.DataAccess.
+Again in the PM:  add-migration AddDefaultIdentityMigration - build succeeded, created timestamps in migrations folder in .DataAccess.
+Migration file name: 20231030192808_AddDefaultIdentityMigration.cs & 20231030192808_AddDefaultIdentityMigration.Designer.cs